Public urged to report vintage bomb discovery after old explosive found in UST

 The UST was the largest internment camp in the country during World War II, when Filipino and American forces fought against the Japanese Imperial Army.

-In January 1942, it was renamed by the Japanese as the Santo Tomas Internment Camp or SITC, according to a public historian.
+In January 1942, it was renamed by the Japanese as the Santo Tomas Internment Camp or STIC, according to a public historian.

 It was where they placed Filipino civilians whom they called “enemy nationals,” as well as prisoners of war, including captured American nurses.